 Luckily, the new batch of essences are all about boosting glow and improving barrier function.
 Naturopathica's Oat & Calendula Soothing Jelly Mist not only has the ease of a spray bottle, but the probiotic formula keeps the skin's microbiome healthy.
 Tata Harper's newest line, Supernatural, includes this Concentrated Brightening Essence that has 10 hydrating actives packed in. Éminence Organic Skin Care Birch Water Purifying Essence is so lightweight but also contains botanical collagen to help retain moisture.

 Add antioxidants for brightening and repair.

 Antioxidants are vital year-round, even if they tend to get more attention in the summer.
-Yes, they help protect you from environmental damage (as we've learned here, vitamin C can act as an extra layer of sun protection: As this research shows, it can provide a decreased risk of sun-induced redness and UV cell damage).
-And antioxidants will also help your skin's repair function.
+Yes, they help protect you from environmental damage (as we've learned here, vitamin C can act as an extra layer of sun protection: As this research shows1, it can provide a decreased risk of sun-induced redness and UV cell damage).
+And antioxidants will also help your skin's repair function2.
 "Just as you should be using antioxidant skin care during the summer months to protect your skin from UV and environmental aggressors, during the fall, you need them to repair the skin from summer damage," says cosmetic chemist Ron Robinson.